davar-playgrounds/ansible-elk/README.md

 This is a basic layout for an ansible project that can be expanded to support a site with a common set of utilities to be run on all hosts.
 It can be tested using Vagrant.

-These roles are a home grown project as an alternative to elastic's own ansible role: https://github.com/elastic/ansible-elasticsearch
+These roles are a home grown project as an alternative to elastic's own ansible role: https://github.com/elastic/ansible-elasticsearch purely for my own learning

 ## How to use